1956 SPECIAL NOTE

-T. Coleman Andrews - Wikipedia Bio 1956 Virginia Popular Vote Results (Leip Atlas)
+T. Coleman Andrews - Wikipedia Bio 1956 Virginia Popular Vote (Leip Atlas)

 Under each candidate (L ยป R): Pop.
 Vote Percentage - Electoral Points